amio/node-orn/README.md

 ### Switches

   -d, --dry-run
-    Show how the files would be renamed, but don't actually do anything.
+    Show how the files will be renamed, but actually do nothing.